Frequently Asked Questions - Sharpham House Retreats

 - You then divide the costs with your fellow travellers making it cheaper for you

-- For Sharpham House retreats - to increase the chance of sharing a cab, we recommend you take the 1.05pm from London arriving at Totnes train station 3.54pm
+- For Sharpham House retreats - to increase the chance of sharing a cab, we recommend you choose a train that arrives in Totnes as close to 4pm as possible

 What is the difference between Sharpham House, The Barn and Woodland Retreats?